By Zandi Shabalala

 "But gold has been dropping since April so there is a bigger story behind this fall rather than just the EU-US story at the moment."

-Gold is currently trading about 10 percent off its April high due to pressure from a stronger dollar, which has risen around 5 percent in that time.
-The U.S. currency moved sideways on Thursday.
+Gold is currently trading about 10 percent off its April high due to pressure from a stronger dollar but the U.S. currency moved sideways on Thursday.

 Meanwhile, the MSCI world equity index rose to its highest since March, signalling investor demand for higher risk assets.

 "The euro recovery against the greenback has also failed to lift bullion, confirming that there is little investor appetite for the precious metal at this time," said ActivTrades chief analyst Carlo Alberto De Casa.

 Investors are also watching out for the European Central Banks' (ECB) policy meeting, which is due later in the day and second-quarter U.S. economic growth data, which is expected on Friday.